paulscherrerinstitute/require/Readme.md

 number is changed.
 Increment the patch level with every bug fix.
 Do not add new features without using a new minor version number.

-When the current source is not tagged, not committed (or, for GIT, not pushed) or not even tracked by CVS or GIT, then a test version is built.
+If the current source is not tagged, not committed, not pushed or not even tracked by GIT, or the remote tag is not on the same commit as the local one, then a test version is built.
 By default the version string is the content of the `$USER` variable.
 You can overwrite this by calling `make LIBVERSION=versionstring`.
 Be careful when doing this!